 (ISTQB Definition, see more on https://www.istqb.org)

 The defect severity can have different classifications based on the project, organization, tracking tool, etc.

 There’s a scale of how threatening a bug is for the system.
 It ranges from level 1 (most damaging) to level 5 (least damaging)

 1. Loss of data

-Bugs could cause loss of user (end-user, operator, etc.) or system data.
+Bugs could cause user (end-user, operator, etc.) or system data loss.

 2. Loss of functionality

 Bugs could block the use of a major functional area.